sudeepjhs/GitSetGo/readme.md

 This repository contains the yearbook for **Git Set Go**.
 By issuing a pull request to this repository, you can request and get started with github and take part in the Git Set Go 2022.

-The first 15 pull request successfully merged into the repository by August 18 8PM IST will receive T-shirts.
+The first 15 pull request successfully merged into the repository from 17th August 4PM to 18th August 12 AM IST will receive T-shirts.

+All the entires will get featured in the yearbook in the repository

 ## Privacy Notice 👀